 "In whom ye also are builded together for an habitation of God through the Spirit."
-29 obedient living in honoring covenants.
-It is increased by exercising and using the priesthood in righteousness.

 That the work of the Lord will prevail is not a question.
 That we must marshal all of our efforts and unify ourselves are givens.